dojo/docs/dojo/xhrGet.rst

   This is a callback function that is invoked when the data is received from the server.
 It has one parameter which is the data returned from the server. error
   This is a callback function that is invoked if there is an error on the received data.
 It has two parameters.
-The first is the data returned from the server while the second is of type ``dojo.__IoCallbackArgs``.
+The first is the data returned from the server while the second is of type ``dojo.__IoCallbackArgs``. preventCache
+  A boolean value.
+When set to true, caching is prevented.

 There are more properties than these.